Barnacle SEO for Therapists. Get Found Online Without a Big Budget

 Psychology Today

-Psychology Today is dominant for therapy searches and costs approximately $30/month.
+Psychology Today is the dominant platform for therapy searches and costs about $30/month.
 This directory consistently ranks at the top of search results for therapy-related queries and should be your first priority.

 Google Business Profile

-Google Business Profile is free and supports service-area listings even if you don’t have a physical office location.
-This is essential for appearing in local search results and Google Maps.
+Google Business Profile is free and supports service-area listings, even if you don’t have a physical office.
+This is essential for appearing in local search results and on Google Maps.

 Local Community Directories

 Join local community directories and chambers of commerce.
-These often rank well for local searches and provide valuable backlinks to your website.
+These often rank highly in local searches and provide valuable backlinks to your website.

 Specialty Directories